Chronic/Pain Conditions >> Rheumatoid Arthritis and Joint Stiffness

 Medical treatment will include medications and several types of therapy.

 To protect your joints, alternate between periods of rest and activity.
 But at least once a day, gently move your joints through their range of motion.
-If needed, use assistive devices to reduce joint stress and relieve pain.
+If needed, use of assistive devices to reduce joint stress and relieve pain.
+This can include a cane, walker or a wheel chair.

 Medicines Two Choices for You